Ryn0K/pwnable.kr_writeups/README.md

 # Writeups for challenges of [pwnable.kr](http://pwnable.kr/).
-If you donot want to **spoil** the challenges please tried hard before, if nothing nothing work out after than i recommend see solutions of challenges.
+If you donot want to **spoil** the challenges please tried hard before, if nothing work out after than i recommend see solutions of challenges.

 ***Note:These writeups only for practicing and helping the player if he got stuck,the intention of these writeups is not spoil the challenges.***